polcolomer/RandNetGen/readme.md

  	$ ./RandNetGen -net netFILEname -ck original

+ To randomize a network in the dk 2.1 series

+ 	$ ./RandNetGen -net netFILEname -dk 2.1

  To get a network with the same joint degree distribution *P(k,k')* and a certain clustering coefficient (0.23).

- 	$ ./RandNetGen -net netFILEname -pkk 1 -cbar 0.23
+ 	$ ./RandNetGen -net netFILEname -pkk 1 -cbar 0.23    ## fixing

  To get a network with the same degree sequence, with an average neighbour degree given from a file and the original number of triangles